k8sgpt-ai/k8sgpt/README.md

   - Count (Pod)

 ***Note**:
-  - It is quite possible the payload of the event message might have something like "super-secret-project-pod-X crashed" which we don't currently redact _(Scheduled for 2023 Q4 V2 release)_.
+  - It is quite possible the payload of the event message might have something like "super-secret-project-pod-X crashed" which we don't currently redact _(scheduled in the near future as seen in this [issue](https://github.com/k8sgpt-ai/k8sgpt/issues/560))_.

 ### Proceed with care